Atlassian Co. (NASDAQ:TEAM) Shares Sold by Whittier Trust Co. of Nevada Inc.

-Whittier Trust Co. of Nevada Inc. lessened its holdings in shares of Atlassian Co.
-(NASDAQ:TEAM – Get Rating) by 56.3% in the third quarter, Holdings Channel.com reports.
-The firm owned 129 shares of the technology company’s stock after selling 166 shares during the period.
-Whittier Trust Co. of Nevada Inc.’s holdings in Atlassian were worth $27,000 as of its most recent SEC filing.
+Whittier Trust Co. of Nevada Inc. decreased its position in Atlassian Co.
+(NASDAQ:TEAM – Get Rating) by 56.3% in the 3rd quarter, Holdings Channel.com reports.
+The fund owned 129 shares of the technology company’s stock after selling 166 shares during the period.
+Whittier Trust Co. of Nevada Inc.’s holdings in Atlassian were worth $27,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other hedge funds have also recently bought and sold shares of the business.
-Cigna Investments Inc. New grew its stake in Atlassian by 3.4% during the 2nd quarter.
-Cigna Investments Inc. New now owns 1,244 shares of the technology company’s stock valued at $233,000 after purchasing an additional 41 shares in the last quarter.
-Quent Capital LLC grew its position in shares of Atlassian by 28.4% in the 2nd quarter.
-Quent Capital LLC now owns 217 shares of the technology company’s stock worth $41,000 after acquiring an additional 48 shares in the last quarter.
-Legacy Wealth Asset Management LLC grew its position in shares of Atlassian by 1.8% in the 2nd quarter.
-Legacy Wealth Asset Management LLC now owns 3,095 shares of the technology company’s stock worth $580,000 after acquiring an additional 54 shares in the last quarter.
-Panagora Asset Management Inc. grew its position in shares of Atlassian by 0.4% in the 1st quarter.
-Panagora Asset Management Inc. now owns 14,530 shares of the technology company’s stock worth $4,269,000 after acquiring an additional 65 shares in the last quarter.
-Finally, Greenleaf Trust grew its position in shares of Atlassian by 2.2% in the 2nd quarter.
-Greenleaf Trust now owns 3,291 shares of the technology company’s stock worth $617,000 after acquiring an additional 71 shares in the last quarter.
+Several other hedge funds also recently made changes to their positions in TEAM.
+Ronald Blue Trust Inc. bought a new stake in shares of Atlassian in the 2nd quarter worth approximately $36,000.
+Quent Capital LLC lifted its holdings in shares of Atlassian by 28.4% in the 2nd quarter.
+Quent Capital LLC now owns 217 shares of the technology company’s stock worth $41,000 after purchasing an additional 48 shares during the last quarter.
+Crewe Advisors LLC lifted its holdings in shares of Atlassian by 270.0% in the 2nd quarter.
+Crewe Advisors LLC now owns 259 shares of the technology company’s stock worth $49,000 after purchasing an additional 189 shares during the last quarter.
+SeaCrest Wealth Management LLC bought a new stake in shares of Atlassian in the 2nd quarter worth approximately $54,000.
+Finally, First Horizon Advisors Inc. lifted its holdings in shares of Atlassian by 1,623.5% in the 2nd quarter.
+First Horizon Advisors Inc. now owns 293 shares of the technology company’s stock worth $54,000 after purchasing an additional 276 shares during the last quarter.
 Institutional investors and hedge funds own 45.50% of the company’s stock.

-Several research analysts have recently commented on TEAM shares.
-Mizuho decreased their target price on Atlassian from $320.00 to $255.00 and set a “buy” rating for the company in a research report on Friday, November 4th.
-Robert W. Baird decreased their target price on Atlassian from $210.00 to $190.00 and set an “outperform” rating for the company in a research report on Thursday, December 22nd.
-Citigroup decreased their target price on Atlassian from $375.00 to $210.00 and set a “buy” rating for the company in a research report on Monday, November 7th.
-The Goldman Sachs Group decreased their target price on Atlassian from $300.00 to $265.00 and set a “buy” rating for the company in a research report on Friday, November 4th.
-Finally, Jefferies Financial Group cut their price target on Atlassian from $260.00 to $220.00 and set a “hold” rating on the stock in a report on Monday, October 31st.
-One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating and ten have issued a buy rating to the company’s stock.
-According to data from MarketBeat, Atlassian has an average rating of “Moderate Buy” and a consensus target price of $242.85.
+Several brokerages have weighed in on TEAM.
+Citigroup cut their target price on Atlassian from $375.00 to $210.00 and set a “buy” rating on the stock in a research note on Monday, November 7th.
+Wells Fargo & Company cut their target price on Atlassian from $325.00 to $250.00 and set an “overweight” rating on the stock in a research note on Friday, November 4th.
+Barclays began coverage on Atlassian in a research note on Thursday, December 15th.
+They set an “equal weight” rating and a $155.00 target price on the stock.
+Piper Sandler downgraded Atlassian from an “overweight” rating to a “neutral” rating and cut their target price for the company from $283.00 to $148.00 in a research note on Friday, November 4th.
+Finally, Macquarie downgraded Atlassian from an “outperform” rating to a “neutral” rating and cut their target price for the company from $287.00 to $147.00 in a research note on Friday, November 4th.
+One analyst has rated the stock with a sell rating, seven have given a hold rating and ten have assigned a buy rating to the stock.
+According to data from MarketBeat, the company currently has an average rating of “Moderate Buy” and a consensus price target of $242.85.

 Insider Activity